carbon-language/carbon-lang/clang/docs/UsersManual.rst

 -  The Apple "blocks" extension is recognized by default in ``gnu*`` modes on some platforms; it can be enabled in any mode with the ``-fblocks`` option.
--  Arrays that are VLA's according to the standard, but which can be constant folded by the frontend are treated as fixed size arrays.
-   This occurs for things like "int X[(1, 2)];", which is technically a VLA. ``c*`` modes are strictly compliant and treat these as VLAs.

 Differences between ``*89`` and ``*94`` modes: